sinistersnare/sinistersnare.github.io/content/post/09-crafting-semantics-1.md

 ## Syntax ##

-The snyactic domain is our grammar from above, but lets expand on it a bit for our sake.
+The syntactic domain is our grammar from above, but lets expand on it a bit for our sake.
 We will also be using a more mathy notation, in addition to the [BNF](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form) above.

 {% katex(block=true) %}